-Approximately 22% of the total number of stocks are sustainably fished (i.e. D3C1, where $F < F{MSY}$); these account for around 13% of the total landings (Figure 9).
-Around 30% of the stocks were assessed to be above MSY $B{trigger}$ (D3C2); these accounted for 86% of the total biomass caught.
+Approximately 22% (5 out of 23) of the total number of stocks are sustainably fished (i.e. D3C1, where $F < F{MSY}$); these account for around 13% of the total landings (Figure 9).
+Around 30% (7 out of 23) of the stocks were assessed to be above MSY $B{trigger}$ (D3C2); these accounted for 92% of the total biomass caught.

-ICES Stock Assessment Database, October 2019.
+ICES Stock Assessment Database, October 2020.
 ICES, Copenhagen

-Figure 8Status summary of Norwegian Sea stocks in 2019 relative to the ICES maximum sustainable yield (MSY) approach and precautionary approach (PA).
+Status summary of Norwegian Sea stocks in 2020 relative to the ICES maximum sustainable yield (MSY) approach and precautionary approach (PA).
 Grey represents unknown reference points.
-For the MSY approach: green represents a stock that is either fished below F{MSY} or the stock size is greater than MSY B{trigger}; red represents a stock status that is either fished above F{MSY} or the stock size is lower than MSY B{trigger}.
+For the MSY approach: green represents a stock that is either fished below F{MSY} or the stock size is greater than MSY B{trigger}, red represents a stock status that is either fished above F{MSY} or the stock size is lower than MSY B{trigger}.
 For the PA: green represents a stock that is fished at or below F{pa} while the stock size is equal to or greater than B{pa}; orange represents a stock that is either fished between F{pa} and F{lim} or the stock size is between B{lim} and B{pa}; red represents a stock that is fished above F{lim} or the stock size is less than B{lim}.
 Stocks having a fishing mortality below or at F{pa} and a stock size above B{pa} are defined as being inside safe biological limits.
 If this condition is not fulfilled the stock is defined as being outside safe biological limits.
-For stock-specific information, see Table A1 in the Annex.
+For stock-specific information, see Tables A1 and A2 in the Annex.